SAP SE (NYSE:SAP) Shares Purchased by New York State Common Retirement Fund

 New York State Common Retirement Fund boosted its holdings in SAP SE (NYSE:SAP) by 6.6% in the 3rd quarter, HoldingsChannel.com reports.
 The firm owned 60,731 shares of the software maker’s stock after buying an additional 3,759 shares during the quarter.
 New York State Common Retirement Fund’s holdings in SAP were worth $8,201,000 at the end of the most recent quarter.

 SAP has been the subject of several research analyst reports.
-Morgan Stanley restated an “overweight” rating on shares of SAP in a research note on Friday, October 22nd.
 UBS Group upgraded SAP from a “neutral” rating to a “buy” rating in a research note on Monday, December 13th.
-Finally, Royal Bank of Canada dropped their price target on SAP from $41.00 to $40.00 and set an “outperform” rating for the company in a research note on Friday, November 5th.
+Royal Bank of Canada dropped their price target on SAP from $41.00 to $40.00 and set an “outperform” rating for the company in a research note on Friday, November 5th.
+Finally, Morgan Stanley restated an “overweight” rating on shares of SAP in a research note on Friday, October 22nd.
 One analyst has rated the stock with a sell rating, four have issued a hold rating and nine have assigned a buy rating to the stock.
 According to data from MarketBeat.com, the company currently has an average rating of “Buy” and an average target price of $115.67.

-SAP (NYSE:SAP) last issued its quarterly earnings results on Thursday, October 21st.
-The software maker reported $1.49 EPS for the quarter, beating analysts’ consensus estimates of $1.01 by $0.48.
-The firm had revenue of $8.07 billion during the quarter, compared to the consensus estimate of $8.17 billion.
-SAP had a return on equity of 18.37% and a net margin of 20.82%.
-Research analysts expect that SAP SE will post 5.11 EPS for the current fiscal year.

 SAP Company Profile